metapolator/metapolator/design-spaces.md

 In effect an adjustment master sub-divides the dimension(s) on which it is placed.
 For instance above, chilly–earthy becomes chilly–adjustment–earthy and the Bold-Narrow-Italic triangle gets subdivided in adjustment-Narrow-Italic, Bold-adjustment-Italic and Bold-Narrow-adjustment.

+#### metapolation math
+Dealing with adjustment masters is a two-step plan:

+1. calculate the underlying metapolation of this adjustment master—out of masters and master sequences **only** (there is going to be no circular definitions here); apply adjustment-master adjustments on top;
+* where the adjustment master is placed on the sliders—projection on axis for master sequence crosses, and projection on the sides for the triangle—it sub-divides—
+  * master sequences just get another ‘master’ inserted, at some irregular spacing;
+  * master sliders change from M<sub>1</sub>–M<sub>2</sub> to M<sub>1</sub>–adjustment master–M<sub>2</sub>, or zero–M<sub>3</sub> to zero–adjustment master–M<sub>3</sub>; triangle: analogous.

 ### adjustment master sequences
 An adjustment master sequence introduces a hard-edged line of change into the design space.
 Shown here is the placement of **one** adjustment master sequence, again on a **fictive** potpourri of controls:

 ![](http://mmiworks.net/metapolator/controladjustsequence.png)

 The triangle is the start of the sequence and the end-of-the-line symbol… the end (as seen in the adjustment master list).

+#### metapolation math
+Dealing with adjustment master sequences is also a two-step plan, but a different one:

+1. calculate the underlying metapolation of all adjustment masters that make up the sequence—as for adjustment masters; apply adjustment-master adjustments on top of each;
+* _exactly_ for the stretch where the adjustment master sequence is placed on the sliders—projection on axis for master sequence crosses, and projection on the sides for the triangle—the metapolation of this adjustment master sequence **replaces** the normal metapolation, _hard_.

 ### extrapolation
 Switching on extrapolation: